MetPX/sarracenia/doc/Prog.rst

 *parent.base_dir*
   the base directory for where files are when consuming a post.

+*parent.caching*
+  Numerical value indicating the caching lifetime (how old entries should be before they age out.)
+  Value of 0 indicates caching is disabled.

 *parent.inflight*
   The current setting of *inflight* (see `Delivery Completion <sr_subscribe.1.rst#Delivery%20Completion%20(inflight)>`_